February 25 to March 9, 2024

 - Starting Price: $6,279 per person, double occupancy from Raleigh-Durham, Dallas, Houston and Orlando; $6,179 from Charlotte, Baltimore and Miami.
 Land only is $4,995.
 Single supplement: $1,495.
 Call for pricing from your hometown.
 Air upgrades are available

-- Special Note: This trip is limited to 24 travelers.
-NC State is sharing the departure with Washington University in St. Louis.
+- Special Note: Limited to 24 travelers.
+We are sharing this departure with Emory University

 - Activity Level: Moderate

 - Reservations: To ask questions or make a reservation on the phone, call WolfTreks Travel Manager Kathy Hart at 919-515-0508.
 To book online, use this NC State reservation form.